Kahurangi Taylor

-Kahurangi Taylor is a New Zealand beauty pageant titleholder who represented New Zealand at Miss World 2008 in South Africa.
+Kahurangi Taylor is a New Zealand model and beauty pageant titleholder who represented New Zealand at Miss World 2008 in South Africa.

 In 2015, Kahurangi won a NZD$100,000 Vodafone Foundation World of Difference Award, working alongside the outreach team at Te Ara Rangatu o te Iwi o Te Ata Waiohua (TAR) to benefit the community of Waiuku.
 This follows two years of work as a youth health project co-ordinator at Manurewa Marae.

 Kahurangi's iwi is Ngati Te Ata.